 Watch for people in your work area.
 They may not watch for you.

 Grades

 Always keep forks downgrade with or without a load and in the raised position when working on a grade.
-Do not ride HWD model on a grade.
-Trucks are designed to travel up a 5 % maximum grade with load.
+Trucks are designed to travel up a 5% maximum grade with load.